avodonosov/reader-garbage-collector/README.md

-The reason people use uninterned symbols is to avoid pollution of their current package, or keyword package, with the symbols interned when reader reads the defpacakge / in-package froms.
+The reason people use uninterned symbols is to avoid pollution of their current package, or keyword package, with the symbols interned when reader reads the defpacakge / in-package forms.

-We could avoid this pollution while still keeping the usual (interned) sybmols by switching to a temporary package while reading the forms:
+We could avoid this pollution while still keeping the usual (interned) symbols by switching to a temporary package while reading the forms:

 ```common-lisp